neoforge-dev/starter/memory-bank/progress.md

 7. **Service Mocking**: Created standalone service mocks that replicate the API of the actual services.
 8. **Documentation**: Documented the approach for creating effective mocks for future reference.
 9. **File Validation**: Implemented proper file validation logic in mocks, including size and type validation.
 10. **Accessibility Testing**: Added tests for accessibility features like ARIA attributes and labels.
+11. **Multiple Test Files**: Successfully fixed components with multiple test files, ensuring consistent behavior across all tests.